Man charged after builder who left Afghanistan for UK ‘to be safe’ stabbed to death

 He appeared at Uxbridge Magistrates’ Court where he was remanded in custody until he next appears at the Old Bailey in London on Thursday.

-Four males were previously arrested and charged with Moosakhan’s murder.
+Four males were previously arrested and charged with Mr Nasiri’s murder.
 However, they were all acquitted after a trial at the Old Bailey in 2018.

-Mr Naseri’s cousin previously revealed the young builder fled to the UK from Afghanistan after his family was executed by the Taliban.
+Mr Nasiri’s cousin previously revealed the young builder fled to the UK from Afghanistan after his family was executed by the Taliban.

 Register for free to continue reading